 As 3D printing companies are coming to accept more and more the flexibility of 3D printing products and components, they also have to overcome the restrictions that come with maintaining quality control.
 Scientists from Osaka University Japan have discovered a solution that enables companies to attain high complex 3D printed products,

-while conserving high calibre consistency in the print process.
+while conserving high-caliber consistency in the print process.

-The study led to the discovery of a kind quality control technology that applies to all sectors of the 3D printing industry.
+The study led to the discovery of a unique quality control technology that applies to all sectors of the 3D printing industry.